How dogs were domesticated: Where Do Our Dogs Originate From?

 In what was a very small time-frame some 15000 years, they have gone from zero to 800 million.

-Its range has now been cut back extensively mainly by the actions of man.
-Many countries that formerly had wolf populations, including Great Britain, Mexico, and Japan, now have none, and in other countries, such as the United States, wolves occupy only a fraction of their former territory.
+Its range has now been cut back extensively, mainly by the actions of humankind.
+Many countries that formerly had wolf populations, including Great Britain, Mexico, and Japan, now there ahave none.
+In other countries, such as the United States, wolves occupy only a fraction of their former territory.

 © Stan Rawlinson